MILL5/FinnHub.Core/README.md

 ```

-In requests you will pass that settinges object along with any other parameters needed.
+In requests you will pass the FinnSettings object along with any other parameters needed.

 Example:

 ```
 var j = FinnHubNet.Get.CompanyInfo(settings, ticker);
 ```
 You can then access data from CompanyInfo object J or whichever request you are using.

+All implemented requests are in the Get class for easy access.

+Current FinnnHub API Requests available:

+CompanyInfo
+News
+Quote
+StockSymbols